unilaiva/unilaiva-songbook/README.md

 to the top of the new stack (do not turn in any way, just "translate"), one by one.
 Feed the new stack to the printer.
 Be careful to put it in there the right way.

-If your printing software is limited, you can extract even and odd pages with `pdftk` like this:
+If your printing software is limited, you can extract odd and even pages with `pdftk` like this:
+  * `pdftk wisdom-songbook.pdf cat 1-endodd output wisdom_odd.pdf`
   * `pdftk wisdom-songbook.pdf cat 1-endeven output wisdom_even.pdf`

+#### larva's example procedure for printing ####

+This procedure prints the whole book on A4 sized papers with a printer capable of single-sided printing only.
+Flipping pages, cutting and binding are done by hand.
+The end result is a book consisting of two-sided A5 pages, which is the preferred format.

+  * `./compile_wisdom.sh`
-  * `pdftk wisdom-songbook.pdf cat 1-endodd output wisdom_odd.pdf`
+  * `pdftk printout_wisdom_A5_on_A4_doublesided_folded.pdf cat 1-endodd output wisdom_odd.pdf`
+  * `pdftk printout_wisdom_A5_on_A4_doublesided_folded.pdf cat 1-endeven output wisdom_even.pdf`
+  * `lp -o PageSize=A4 wisdom_odd.pdf`
+  * flip pages manually and feed them to the printer
+  * `lp -o PageSize=A4 wisdom_even.pdf`
+  * cut the A4 pages in half to get the A5 pages
+  * order the pages
+  * punch holes and bind

 Project structure and guidelines